Miles-Kodama/SB-53-Annotated/bill.md

 &nbsp;&nbsp;(1) (A) Before January 1, 2027, “large developer” means a person who has trained, or initiated the training of, at least one foundation model using a quantity of computing power greater than 10^26 integer or floating-point operations.

-&nbsp;&nbsp;&nbsp;&nbsp;(B) The quantity of computing power described in subparagraph (A) shall include computing for the original training run and any [subsequent fine-tuning, reinforcement learning, or other material modifications]{Fine-tuning and RL are often referred to as "post-training", a catch-all term for the adjustments AI companies make to a model after an initial pre-training run.
+&nbsp;&nbsp;&nbsp;&nbsp;(B) The quantity of computing power described in subparagraph (A) shall include computing for the original training run and any [subsequent fine-tuning, reinforcement learning, or other material modifications]{Fine-tuning and RL are often referred to as "post-training", a catch-all for the adjustments AI companies make to a model after an initial pre-training run.
 Post-training already consumes a significant share of a frontier training run's compute budget. [xAI claims](https://www.interconnects.ai/p/grok-4-an-o3-look-alike-in-search) that more than half of the FLOPs used to train Grok 4 were spent on RL.
 If this is true, Grok 4's post-training compute already surpasses the 10^26 FLOP threshold, even without counting pre-training compute.\\
 It's expected that future frontier runs will allocate an even larger share of their compute to post-training, as AI companies continue [teaching their models to reason](https://benjamintodd.substack.com/p/teaching-ai-to-reason-this-years) through chain of thought RL.} to a preceding foundation model.

 &nbsp;&nbsp;(2) (A) Except as provided in subparagraph (B), on and after January 1, 2027, “large developer” has the meaning defined by a regulation adopted by the Attorney General pursuant to Section 22757.15.